TransDigm Group (NYSE:TDG) Rating Lowered to Underperform at Bank of America

-TransDigm Group (NYSE:TDG) was downgraded by Bank of America from a “buy” rating to an “underperform” rating in a report issued on Wednesday, Marketbeat Ratings reports.
+Bank of America lowered shares of TransDigm Group (NYSE:TDG) from a buy rating to an underperform rating in a report released on Wednesday morning, Briefing.com Automated Import reports.

 TransDigm Group Company Profile